No More Nuisance Parking, for Beautiful and Habitable Urban Development

 The pressed-in sheet piles used in the construction of ECO Cycle can be removed, relocated and reused at another location.
 They may also be used for a completely different structural purpose.
 ECO Cycle performs a necessary function for a certain period and can be easily removed when its purpose is completed, it can be relocated and reused elsewhere.
 This way ECO Cycle is “a functional structure” that is environmentally conscious and has a function-based reusable life cycle.

 Smart compact design, can accommodate most all types of commercially available bicycles

 The staggered arrangement has been adopted in the palettes inside ECO Cycle, which can accommodate 204 bicycles in a very shallow underground space of 11.9m.
 Additionally, it is built to store various types of commercially available bicycles including the mountain bikes, electric bikes, the popular fold-able bikes, and the bikes with a rear basket or a child seat.

 High parking capacity is realized by staggering each layer by half the layer therefore, minimising the depth of excavation work.

 Various applications of the ECO Cycle

-It is a 7-minute walk from JR Shinagawa Station Konan Exit (East Exit) ”
+*Approximately 7 minutes walk from JR Shinagawa Station Konan Exit (East Exit)